Cowboy-Mods/THS-Command-Center/docs/THS_Command_Center_Design_Book.md

 7. Form Follows Function

 It should look incredible—but never at the expense of usability.

+Personal by Design

+The Command Center should adapt to the builder, not force the builder to adapt to the software.

+Every workshop has its own identity, workflow, priorities, and personality.
+THS should allow builders to shape the appearance and presentation of the system while preserving the same dependable core underneath.

+Workshop profiles may include:

+visual themes
+dashboard layouts
+status indicators
+icons
+voice presentation
+alert styles
+measurement preferences
+trade-specific or hobby-specific presentation

+A traffic-operations shop may use signal-style status lights.
+A machine shop may prefer industrial stack lights.
+A print farm may want printer status front and center.

+Customization must never weaken safety, clarity, reliability, or auditability.

+One engine.
+Your workshop.

 8. Every Feature Must Earn Its Place